dfelinto/blender-manual/manual/advanced/command_line/launch/macos.rst

 If you need to do this often, you can add this directory to your ``PATH``.

-For that you can run a following procedure:
+For that you can run the following procedure:

 #.
 Open up Terminal.
 #.
 Run the following command: ``sudo nano /etc/paths``.